 Boussarie et al. hypothesized that estimates of dark diversity, that is the difference between expected and observed richness for a given locality, is often overestimated because traditional survey methods are not suitable for rare, mobile animals with aversive behavior like sharks.
 They compared three methods that detect diversity in marine coastal ecosystems: underwater visual census (UVC; traditional), baited remote underwater video station surveys (BRUVS; traditional), and environmental DNA surveys (eDNA; next generation).
 They found that dark diversity is reduced when eDNA was analyzed (via metabarcoding of COI), where many more species were detected with orders of magnitude fewer samples collected and each sample's cost and effort was lower as well.
-They found that each eDNA sample detected significantly more diversity than traditional methods, and that rarefactions curve modeling estimated that only eDNA could accurately measure shark diversity in the region.
+They found that each eDNA sample detected significantly more diversity than traditional methods, and that only rarefaction curves for eDNA could accurately measure shark diversity in the region.
 While eDNA is not a silver bullet (it cannot provide information on behavior, health, age, sex, size or abundance), it can accurately measure diversity and should be implemented to facilitate conservation and restoration efforts in at-risk animal groups like sharks.